DhivyaRajprasad-Portfolio/Classification-Model/Classification_Model_for_Credit_Scoring.md

-Building a Classification Model for Credit Scoring using ML Techniques- Techniques Used: GLM, Trees, GAM,LDA and QDA
+Building a Classification Model for Credit Scoring using ML Techniques- Techniques Used: GLM, Trees, GAM,LDA and SVM
 ================

 -   [References](#references)